captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (A beat between them.)
 ---
 ## SHARON:
 (Pleased.)
-You're the one who came home yesterday with a record player.
+You ' r e the one who came home yesterday with a record player.
 ---
 ## ROBYN:
-You're the one who never listens to music lt was an act of mercy on my part
+You ' r e the one who never listens to music
+It was an act of mercy on my part
 ---
 ## SHARON:
 I like it.
 The record player.
 ---
 ## ROBYN:
 (Shy.)
-Yeah?
+Ye a h ?
 ---
 ## SHARON:
 Yeah.